anderewrey/grpc_reactor_routeguide/client/reactor_client.md

 `GetResponse()` function (badly named, sorry) does two important things: it swaps the underlying data storage of the response variable and then (if the stream allows it) it triggers immediately a new read on the stream and resume the RPC.
 The swap mechanism is important to avoid a deep-copy of the content of the response.
-For the ProxyReadReactor, the content of that response is not valuable because it overwrites it on each reading, so the swap is a good technique to speed up the response proceeding time.
+For the `ProxyReadReactor`, the content of that response is not valuable because it overwrites it on each reading, so the swap is a good technique to speed up the response proceeding time.
 The function will return true when the returned response is valid.
 For thread-safe reading, a hold must be added over the reactor if the response handling is done out of the `ClientReadReactor::OnReadDone` event.

-`Status()` function simply returns a reference to the grpc::Status of the proxy reactor.
+`Status()` function simply returns a reference to the `grpc::Status` of the proxy reactor.
 Initialized as `Status::OK`, its content is updated once `ClientReadReactor::OnDone` event is received.
 It means calling `Status()` at any other moments is meaningless.